 Police need what is known as probable cause to arrest someone.
 They often have probable cause either from evidence and information gathered from being on scene shortly after the alleged crime, or from an investigation followed by obtaining a warrant.
-If you know you are being investigated for disorderly conduct, any top Connecticut defense attorney will tell you it’s important to begin your defense even if you have not yet been arrested.
+If you know you are being investigated for disorderly conduct, any Connecticut defense attorney will tell you it’s important to begin your disorderly conduct defense even if you have not been arrested yet.

 Can the Police Arrest Me On Scene for Disorderly Conduct?

 Yes.
 In most situations, disorderly conduct arrests occur at the scene of the alleged offense, generally very soon after it supposedly happened.
-In this case a Connecticut defense attorney can help you by reviewing the police report and other evidence to make sure the arrest was lawful and not in violation of any of your Constitutional rights.
+In this case, a Connecticut defense attorney can help you by reviewing the police report and other evidence to make sure the disorderly conduct arrest was lawful and not in violation of any of your Constitutional rights.